 WileyPLUS 10%

-Quizzes 15% (Best three out of four quizzes)
+Quizzes 15% (Best five out of six quizzes)

 Mid-term exams 40% (Best two out of three mid-term exams)

 Final Exam 35%

 TOTAL 100%

 You must bring a form of photo identification, such as your Loyola Student ID or your driver's license, with you to the exam.
 During exams, you will be required to leave your books, backpacks, notebooks, etc. at the front of the room.
-All exams are closed book and closed notes.
 When you are finished with your exam, please bring your completed exam to the front, and leave the room quietly without disturbing the other students.